Our 7 Christian Values: Faith, Hope, Love, Respect, Forgiveness, Compassion & Thankfulness

 We recognise the importance of working with the whole family and as a result, parent/carers are welcome to come into school to participate in learning and social activities or receive support from our Family Support team on a range of issues.

-Nothing but the best is good enough for our pupils and families and we look forward to continuing to work in partnership with all stakeholders to achieve our goal of becoming a truly outstanding school.
+Nothing but the best is good enough for our pupils and families and we look forward to continuing to work in partnership with all stakeholders to achieve our goal of becoming a truly good school.
+Jane Parker

 At St Clement’s, teachers make learning fun by organising special days and weeks for us to progress further in different areas of the curriculum.
 In the past year we have taken part in; experience days, science investigation days, whole school writing days, enterprise week and MFL days.
 We are proud that French is now on our timetable and we are enjoying practising this weekly.